MFA: Self-Enrollment: Android - Microsoft Authenticator App

 • Use verification code (this option continually generates a verification code sent to your phone which you will need to accurately enter for verification).

-• Note, before you click Set up, the next screen will display a QR code; this QR code is time-sensitive, so be ready to scan the QR code with your phone.
+• Note, before you click Set up, the next screen will display a Quick Response code; this Quick Response code is time-sensitive, so be ready to scan the Quick Response code with your phone.

 • c) Click Setup